zinserjan/mocha-webpack/docs/guides/jsdom.md

 ## Node.js Compatibility

-Jsdom requires Node 4 or above.
+jsdom requires Node 4 or above.
 If you are stuck using an older version of Node, you may want to try using a browser-based test runner such as [Karma Webpack](https://github.com/webpack/karma-webpack).